trixi-framework/paper-2023-upwind/README.md

 flows.
 A typical approach is to combine a well-working baseline scheme with additional techniques to ensure invariant domain preservation.
-To obtain good results without too much dissipation, it is important to develop good baseline methods.
-Entropy-dissipative schemes using summation-by-parts have been developed within the last decade and are very promising --- both from a theoretical point of view and in many applications.
-However, Gassner, Svärd, and Hindenlang (2022) reported some cases where these baseline schemes fail and related this to a loss of local linear/energy stability.
-In this contribution, we present high-order upwind summation-by-parts methods as an alternative and demonstrate their properties for under-resolved flows.
+To obtain good results without too much dissipation, it is important to develop suitable baseline methods.
+In this article, we study upwind summation-by-parts operators, which have been used mostly for linear problems so far.
+We discuss their relation to flux vector splitting methods and investigate their local linear/energy stability.
+Finally, we present some numerical examples for shock-free flows of the compressible Euler equations.

 ## Numerical experiments